Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: The Relationship between ERC and RRC

 \end{theorem}

 \begin{proof} See Appendix \ref{p_th2}. \end{proof} Two questions then arise: are the conditions ERC and RRC equivalent for generic cost functions?
 If not, how much do they differ from each other?
-We shall first address the former question in the remainder of this part, while the second question will be discussed in Part B. In the special case of $\ell_p$-minimization, these two conditions are indeed equivalent \cite{lqnsp}, as discussed in the introductory section.
-In view of Theorem \ref{th2}, we can show this result by simply proving that the $\Omega$ is an open set in the case of $\ell_p$-minimization.
+We shall first address the former question in the remainder of Section~\ref{pa}, while the second question will be discussed in Section~\ref{s3b}.
+In the special case of $\ell_p$-minimization, these two conditions are indeed equivalent \cite{lqnsp}, as discussed in the introduction.
+In view of Theorem \ref{th2}, we can show this result by simply proving that $\Omega_{\ell_p}$ is an open set.

-\begin{corollary} If $0<p\le 1$, then $\Omega_{\ell_p}$ is open, hence $\Omega_{\ell_p}^r=\Omega_{\ell_p}$. \end{corollary} \begin{remark} The equivalence result of $\Omega_{\ell_p}^r=\Omega_{\ell_p}$ in the above is essentially `non-topological', since it does not involve the concept of open sets on the Grassmann manifold.
-A comparison of different proof methods can be found in Section \ref{comp}, Part A. \end{remark}
+\begin{corollary} If $0<p\le 1$, then $\Omega_{\ell_p}$ is open, hence $\Omega_{\ell_p}^r=\Omega_{\ell_p}$. \end{corollary} \begin{remark} The statement of $\Omega_{\ell_p}^r=\Omega_{\ell_p}$ itself is essentially ``non-topological'', since it does not involve any topological concepts such as open sets; hence it is interesting that there is a simple topological proof of this result.
+A comparison of different proof methods can be found in Section~\ref{s5a}. \end{remark}

-Next we shall show an example in which RRC is strictly stronger than ERC, i.e., $\Omega^{r}_J\varsubsetneqq\Omega_J$. \begin{counter-example} The function
+Next, we shall show an example in which RRC is strictly stronger than ERC, i.e., $\Omega^{r}_J\varsubsetneqq\Omega_J$. \begin{counter-example} The function

 defined on $[0,+\infty)$ is a spareness measure.
-Suppose that $x,y>0,~z=x+y$, $k=1$, and that the null space of the measurement matrix is the following one dimensional linear sub-space of $\mathbb{R}^3$ Conclusion: in this setting ERC is satisfied, but not RRC. \end{counter-example}
+Suppose that $x,y>0,~z=x+y$, $k=1$, and that the null space of the measurement matrix is the following one dimensional linear subspace of $\mathbb{R}^3$ Conclusion: in this setting ERC is satisfied, but not RRC. \end{counter-example}

-The cost function in (\ref{fex1}) has two salient properties: strict subadditivity (i.e., $F(x)+F(y)>F(x+y)$ for $x,y>0$) and existence of a derivative at the origin.
+The cost function in (\ref{fex1}) has two salient properties: strict subadditivity (i.e., $F(x)+F(y)>F(x+y)$ for $x,y>0$) and the existence of a derivative at the origin.
 In appendix \ref{appex} we shall prove the assertions in the Counter-example using these properties.